ElectricRCAircraftGuy/sublime_gcode/README.md

 <a id="status-done-it-works"></a>
 ## Status: done!
 It works!
 I still need to get it into Sublime Package Control, however.
+A PR to do that is open here: https://github.com/wbond/package_control_channel/pull/8501.

 <a id="description"></a>